ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 The Mount Helper makes new certificate requests every 45 minutes, as the lifetime of the certificate is 1 hour.
 The new certificate is generated before the old certificate expires to ensure seamless connection.
 The certificates are generated with the shorter life span for security reasons.

 You can use the utility for encrypted or unencrypted connections.
-For encrypted connections, the Mount Helper uses the instance metadata service protocol option that is set to either `http` or `https`.
+For encrypted connections, the Mount Helper uses the metadata service protocol option that is set to either `http` or `https`.
 For more information, see the API reference for `metadata_service` option of [instance provisioning](/apidocs/vpc/latest#create-instance).

-For more information, see the [readme file](https://github.com/IBM/vpc-file-storage-mount-helper){: external}.

 ## Requirements
 {: #fs-eit-requirements}

 * [Instance metadata service](/docs/vpc?topic=vpc-imd-about) must be enabled on the virtual server instance.
 If it is not enabled yet, follow the instructions for [enabling instance metadata in the UI.](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#imd-enable-service-ui){: ui}[enabling instance metadata from the CLI.](/docs/vpc?topic=vpc-imd-configure-service&interface=cli#imd-metadata-service-enable-cli){: cli}[enabling instance metadata from the API.](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-metadata-service-enable-api){: api}
 * The file share must have [security group access mode](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-access-mode), so the VPC's security access groups can be used to define which virtual server instances can mount the share.
-* Data encryption in transit must be enabled for the mount target either in the UI or with the API.
+* Data encryption in transit must be enabled for the mount target.
 * The virtual server instance and the mount target must be members of the same [security group](/docs/vpc?topic=vpc-using-security-groups).
 * The mount target must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about), so it has an IP address within the VPC that represents the virtual NFS server.